tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 Since the first release in February 2020 it has helped many people and received positive feedback.

 <p align="center"><a class="download_button" href="https://disk.yandex.com/d/adEb8n9uhOacHw">Download</a></p>
-<p style="text-align:center;"><a href="https://t.me/ajatt_tools/60">Mirror</a></p>
+<p align="center"><a href="https://t.me/ajatt_tools/60">Mirror</a></p>

 ## Structure

+Ankidrone Starter Pack contains sentences extracted from JLPT Tango books.
-The deck consists of 4 subdecks.
+Currently there are 4 subdecks.
-The first 3 contain sentences extracted from JLPT Tango books, The 4th is a Core10k deck, totaling in a bit over 13 000 cards.

 * Ankidrone Starter Pack
 	1) JLPT Tango `N5`
 	1) JLPT Tango `N4`
 	1) JLPT Tango `N3`
-	1) Core10k
+	1) JLPT Tango `N2`

 Most cards are preformatted as
 [targeted sentence cards (TSC)](discussing-various-card-templates.html#targeted-sentence-cards-or-mpvacious-cards), the ideal card template for both beginners and advanced learners.
+Note that TSCs are not regular sentence cards you find in other decks and should be treated differently.

 Although learning sentences is the best way to get familiar with the ways language is used and grammar structures are formed, in practice when a new learner starts with one of the premade sentence decks available on AnkiWeb,